Alain Guillot

 “In my house, you follow my rules or you move out!”

-I wasn’t a rebellious, argumentative child, but I wasn’t submissive either.
-I chose to move out.
-I move in with my girlfriend who was a few years older and who had her own place.
+I wasn’t a rebellious or argumentative child, but I wasn’t submissive either.
+So, I chose to move out.
+I moved in with my girlfriend, who was a few years older and had her own place.

-I don’t remember our financial arrangements, but we never had any money issues.
-Our relationship didn’t last long, I was truly too immature.
-She dumped me in less than one year.
+I don’t remember the specifics of our financial arrangements, but we never had any money issues.
+Our relationship didn’t last long, though—I was simply too immature.
+She dumped me within a year.

-But there I was, with too much pride to go back home.
+But there I was, too proud to go back home.

-Fortunately, girls found me good-looking and within a few weeks I found myself moving in with my next girlfriend.
-And so on and so forth, I lived an array of relationships.
-I will spare you the personal details, but I will share with you the financial lessons learned while living with a girlfriend.
+Fortunately, I was considered good-looking, and within a few weeks, I found myself moving in with another girlfriend.
+And so it went—I lived through a series of relationships.
+I’ll spare you the personal details, but I will share the financial lessons I learned while living with a partner.

 Big-time savings